Here is my go-to snippet for a consistent, production-ready logger in NodeJS or Typescript :

 -

-variable allows us to enable pretty-printing even in production environement.
-Useful for quick debugging tasks. -
+Nice trick: The LOG_PRETTY_PRINTvariable allows us to enable pretty-printing even in production environement.
+Useful for quick debugging tasks.

 Optional - ECS format: I often use Elastic Common Schema as a logging format.
 It comes with great defaults, and is of course ideal if you are sending your logs to an ELK stack.